 What is the age limit for participants?

-You need to be 17 by 31st December 2018.
+You need to be 17 by 31st December 2022 to take part.
 Swimmers under 18 need written permission from a parent or guardian.

 What is the age limit for volunteers?